-ONGOING analysis of case files at MDDUS clearly shows that many incidents, complaints and claims in dentistry arise due to failures in communication.
+ONGOING analysis of case files at MDDUS clearly shows that many incidents, complaints and claims in primary care arise due to failures in communication.
 Quality of communication can also impact performance, risk, wellbeing, incidence of burnout and staff turnover.

 Each strength or positive quality an individual demonstrates may also manifest as a limitation in relation to how it impacts others.
-Often we don’t realise this – just as our dentist might be surprised to see the results of a practice safety culture survey and find that colleagues regularly hide mistakes from him.
-Or the patient-focussed hygienist might be devastated to learn she was not selected to lead a patient improvement project on the basis of not having the “results-oriented” attitude required.
+Often we don’t realise this – just as our senior partner might be surprised to see the results of a practice safety culture survey and find that colleagues regularly hide mistakes from him, and often feel they cannot approach him for help.
+Or the patient-focussed HCSW might be devastated to learn she was not selected to lead a patient improvement project on the basis of not having the “results-oriented” attitude required.